 Any couple with assets over £650,000 or any person with a discretionary trust should take this opportunity to review their Will and ensure that the relief can be used to its full advantage.Back

-Charlotte is a Solicitor in the Private Client department.
-Charlotte specialises in advising and acting for elderly clients or clients who lack capacity.
-Charlotte is well known for advising in the clients best interest, in a professional and friendly manner.
+Charlotte is an Associate in the Private Client department.
+She specialises in advising and acting for elderly clients, or clients who lack capacity, and is well known for advising in the clients best interest.

 To discuss how Glaisyers can assist you contact Charlotte Hardie on Charlotte.Hardie@glaisyers.com or via 0161 832 4666.